ckwatson/ckwatson/README.md

 - If you see `ImagePullBackOff`, ensure you ran `eval $(minikube docker-env)` before building.
 - For production, set up resource limits and health checks (already included in the YAMLs).
 - For Redis security in production, set a password and update the deployment and app config accordingly.

-### On Heroku

-Please use [this Buildpack](https://github.com/dmathieu/heroku-buildpack-submodules#installation) for Auto-Deployment Support on submodules.

 ## Folder Structure